Codecademy/docs/content/javascript/concepts/modules/modules.md

 ---
 Title: 'Modules'
-Description: 'Modules help keep code organized by putting related code, like functions ,classes ,variables etc into separate files.
-This makes it easier to manage and reuse in larger projects.
+Description: 'Modules help keep code organized by putting related code, like functions, classes, and variables, into separate files.
+This makes it easier to manage and reuse in larger projects.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'